HannahMcGill/Command-Line-for-Librarians/README.md

 ---

-🧠 Why Learn Command Line as a librarian?
+🧠 Why Learn Command Line as a Librarian?

 Command line tools can help librarians: